Full day excursion

 at your hotel or point nearby

 Rural Mallorca has been one of our most successful excursions in the last years.
 For that reason we look to improve it every year making some changes both to continue attracting those who are looking for a unique and authentic way of experiencing the island as we continue to offer something new for repeat customers.
 This tour is not comparable to any other existing excursion available in the island.
 It is by far the best way to discover the real and most authentic Mallorca as we take you on a special tour through the countryside and to places away from the tourist bustle.
-The perfect ways to enjoy yourself as you dig a little deeper into the History of the island.
+The perfect ways to enjoy yourself as you dig a little deeper into the history of the island.

 Once we have picked everybody up we head inland towards Sa Pobla where we arrive at around 09:50.
-Sa Pobla is a traditional town that is very different to the touristy resorts were hotels are.
+Sa Pobla is a traditional town that is very different to the touristy resorts where hotels are.
 It is place rich in culture with a charming historic centre.
 There you will have the opportunity to discover the festivity of Sant Antoni, important for the whole island but that Sa Pobla is especially known for celebrating since the Middle Ages.
 You will get an insight by watching a video and visiting the museum dedicated to the festivity.
 Once the visit ends you will have free time during which you can explore the town’s centre.

 Then we drive to Binissalem, where we arrive at about 11:15 and once we are there you can take a look around the small local market as we stroll around.